 Dorchester County has a school system of which it may be proud – the challenge is to make sure that the young people completing their education have a place to work and an ability to enjoy a superior quality of life.

 Transportation systems are in place which provide workforce accessibility to most regions of the County.
 With its abundance of forests and waterways, recreational opportunities abound and help to provide an attractive lifestyle to individuals currently living in the County or considering relocating to the County

-The County seeks to continue to assist existing companies such as Bloch & Guggenheimer (pickle processor), Cambridge, International (conveyor belt producer), University of Maryland Medical Center, formerly Dorchester General Hospital (health care provider ), L’Air Liquide (a division of Liquid Air Corp. and a producer of specialty gases), and Visual Concepts Plus (fabricator of display furnishings).
+The County seeks to continue to assist existing companies such as Bloch & Guggenheimer (pickle processor), Cambridge, International (conveyor belt producer), University of Maryland Shore Medical Center at Cambridge, formerly Dorchester General Hospital (health care provider ), L’Air Liquide (a division of Liquid Air Corp. and a producer of specialty gases), and Visual Concepts Plus (fabricator of display furnishings).
 Assistance to existing companies ranges from tax abatements to communication and coordination efforts on the part of the County’s Economic Development Office with various State and Federal grant programs designed to accommodate existing businesses.